 Nothing “Fishie” About It: How Keyla grew her upcycled dog treat company with community investment!

 A family-owned seafood restaurant in one of the best towns for seafood in the country, a rescue dog with a nose for quality seafood, and an entrepreneur with a heart for family, pets, and sustainability.
 These are the ingredients for Fishies, one of the most recent members of the Honeycomb alumni family!
-Read on to find out more about how Baltimore small business owner Keyla grew her upcycled dog treats small business with the help of 58 community investors who raised $37,275!
+Read on to find out more about how Baltimore independent business owner Keyla grew her upcycled dog treats small business with the help of 58 community investors who raised $37,275!

 A winning small business idea right under their noses!

 Who doesn’t love a story with a dog?
 Keyla Yalcin and her husband Ferhat adopted Artie, a Siberian Husky, in 2007, and of course it was love.
 Artie was right by their side as they built Fishnet, their acclaimed Baltimore seafood restaurant.
 “He was our baby, he lived right alongside us while we were building the restaurant,” says Keyla.
 While Keyla and Ferhat ran the restaurant, they’d often treat Artie to fish scraps - and Artie wasn’t complaining!

 Soon, Keyla realized the connection between the fresh, quality seafood she was feeding her fur-baby and how healthy he was and his shiny coat.
 Artie lived a long life - 14.5 years - and his legacy now lives on in Fishies, dog treats made from upcycled fish waste!
 Whole, quality ingredients are important to Keyla, both in her restaurant and with Fishies, and the treats are made with only five sustainably sourced ingredients.